HSBC Bank USA: 21st century

-In 2004, HSBC USA sold two upstate New York branches to Gloversville-based City National Bank & Trust Co.
-HSBC did not have enough nearby branches to give it economies of scale.
+In 2004, HSBC USA sold two upstate New York branches to Gloversville-based City National Bank & Trust Co. after determining it lacked sufficient nearby branch density to achieve operational scale in the market.

-In July 2011, the company sold its 195 branches in upstate New York to First Niagara Financial Group for $1 billion, effectively selling-off the core of the old Marine Midland Bank.
+In July 2011, HSBC sold 195 branches in upstate New York to First Niagara Financial Group for approximately $1 billion, effectively divesting much of the legacy Marine Midland Bank retail franchise.

-In 2015, the company paid $30 million to settle a lawsuit regarding overdraft fees.
+In 2015, the company paid $30 million to settle litigation related to overdraft fee practices.

-In 2016, the Office of the Comptroller of the Currency imposed a $35 million fine on the company for deceptive billing practices.
+In 2016, the Office of the Comptroller of the Currency imposed a $35 million penalty against HSBC Bank USA for deceptive billing practices and ordered restitution to affected customers.